emiyl/dsi.cfw.guide-archive/more/downgrading.md

 8. Exit NUS Downloader
 9. Run `sort.py` to prepare the titles for installation
 10. You now have a new folder called `title` in your NUS Downloader directory
+11. Insert your device's SD card into your computer
+  - Copy the NAND backup to a safe location if you made one
-11. Copy the `title` folder to the root of your SD card.
+11. Copy the `title` folder to the root of your SD card
 12. Copy the twlnf installation script for your region to the root of your SD card
 13. Eject your SD card and insert it into your console